Main Street Capital Corporation (MAIN) To Go Ex-Dividend on October 8th

 Main Street Capital Corporation (NYSE:MAIN – Get Free Report) declared a quarterly dividend on Monday, August 4th, investing.com reports.
-Shareholders of record on Wednesday, October 8th will be paid a dividend of 0.30 per share by the financial services provider on Wednesday, October 15th.
-This represents a c) dividend on an annualized basis and a yield of 1.9%.
-The ex-dividend date is Wednesday, October 8th.
+Investors of record on Wednesday, October 8th will be paid a dividend of 0.30 per share by the financial services provider on Wednesday, October 15th.
+This represents a c) annualized dividend and a dividend yield of 1.9%.
+The ex-dividend date of this dividend is Wednesday, October 8th.

-Main Street Capital has a payout ratio of 78.9% meaning its dividend is currently covered by earnings, but may not be in the future if the company’s earnings tumble.
-Equities research analysts expect Main Street Capital to earn $4.06 per share next year, which means the company should continue to be able to cover its $3.00 annual dividend with an expected future payout ratio of 73.9%.
+Main Street Capital has a payout ratio of 78.9% indicating that its dividend is currently covered by earnings, but may not be in the future if the company’s earnings fall.
+Analysts expect Main Street Capital to earn $4.06 per share next year, which means the company should continue to be able to cover its $3.00 annual dividend with an expected future payout ratio of 73.9%.

 Main Street Capital Stock Down 1.5%

-In other Main Street Capital news, Director Nicholas Meserve sold 14,000 shares of the business’s stock in a transaction that occurred on Thursday, August 14th.
+In other Main Street Capital news, Director Nicholas Meserve sold 14,000 shares of the firm’s stock in a transaction that occurred on Thursday, August 14th.
 The shares were sold at an average price of $67.15, for a total transaction of $940,100.00.
-Following the completion of the sale, the director directly owned 82,383 shares in the company, valued at $5,532,018.45.
-The trade was a 14.53% decrease in their ownership of the stock.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
-4.00% of the stock is currently owned by corporate insiders.
+Following the sale, the director owned 82,383 shares in the company, valued at approximately $5,532,018.45.
+This trade represents a 14.53% decrease in their position.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Insiders own 4.00% of the company’s stock.

 Main Street Capital Corporation is a business development company specializes in equity capital to lower middle market companies.
 The firm specializing in recapitalizations, management buyouts, refinancing, family estate planning, management buyouts, refinancing, industry consolidation, mature, later stage emerging growth.